-53. Based on the Vision, some objectives are identified to help deliver it.
+73. Based on the Vision, some objectives are identified to help deliver it.

-Objective 1 -Secure new housing to meet the needs of parish residentsObjective 2 -Make sure the design of new development takes account of the existing settlement character of the parishObjective 3 -Positively promote renewable and low carbon energy measures in the parishObjective 4 -Tackle light pollution and promote dark skies in the parish
+Objective 1 - Secure new housing to meet the needs of parish residents Objective 2 - Make sure the design of new development takes account of the existing settlement character of the parish Objective 3 - Positively promote renewable and low carbon energy measures in the parish Objective 4 - Tackle light pollution and promote dark skies in the parish

-54. The objectives form the basis for the following chapters of the Neighbourhood Plan which set out specific neighbourhood plan policies.
+74. The objectives form the basis for the following chapters of the Neighbourhood Plan which set out specific neighbourhood plan policies.

-4. SETTLEMENT BOUNDARIES
+5. SETTLEMENT BOUNDARIES

-55. This section of the Neighbourhood Plan restores new Settlement Boundaries for Buckhorn Weston and Kington Magna.
-The restrictive countryside policies do not apply to land within a settlement boundary but any development proposals in such areas will be expected to meet the requirements of policy BWKM 3.
+75. This section of the Neighbourhood Plan restores new Settlement Boundaries for Buckhorn Weston and Kington Magna.